adamsharab/TelstraAuListView/README.md

 # TelstraAuListView

 - Android app which ingests a json feed and displays the content in a ListView.
 The title in the ActionBar is updated from the json data.
-It Loads the images lazily and allows the data/view to be refreshed via either a refresh button.
+It Loads the images lazily and allows the data/view to be refreshed via a refresh button.

 - Used Android Studio 1.1.0